Enhancement of quantum synchronization via continuous measurement and feedback control: Results

 Figures~\ref{fig_6}(a) and~\ref{fig_6}(b) show the average values of $\abs{S_1}$ and $P$ at $t=250$ for $0 \leq \theta \leq 2\pi$, respectively, which are calculated from $400$ trajectories of Eq.~(\ref{eq:sme}) with measurement and the feedback control.
 For comparison, we also show the values of $\abs{S_1}$ and $P$ for the steady state of Eq.~(\ref{eq:sme}) without the measurement.
 The maximum values of $\abs{S_1}$ and $P$ are achieved at $\theta = 2.199$, which is approximately orthogonal to the locking phase, i.e., $\theta_0 = 3.696$.

 The result above can be interpreted as follows.
-The phase diffusion of the oscillator is maximized when $\theta$ is orthogonal to $\theta_0$, and performing the measurement on the quadrature specified by this $\theta$ extracts the maximum information regarding the oscillator phase.
+The phase diffusion of the oscillator is maximized when $\theta$ is orthogonal to $\theta_0$, and performing the measurement on the quadrature specified by this $\theta$ extracts the maximum information on the oscillator phase.
 Hence, the maximum reduction in quantum fluctuations and enhancement in synchronization are attained at the quadrature angle.
+Note that uncertainty in the oscillator phase always exists due to quantum fluctuations and no matter which quadrature angle we choose, we can obtain non-zero information about the oscillator phase and enhance quantum synchronization via the continuous measurement.